“The blues was always in Ireland and it was always in me”

 Writer

 Richard Clements is an actor, writer, musician and producer from Bangor.
 He has worked across Theatre, TV, Film and Radio and trained as an actor at the Royal Welsh College, Cardiff.
 Highlights include Rhino (Tinderbox, UK Theatre Best Revival), playing Jimmy Gralton in Jimmy’s Hall at The Abbey, Rick Turner in The Fall, and most recently writing and producing his own critically acclaimed one man show, How To Bury A Dead Mule for the Edinburgh Fringe in 2023.
 (Nominee UK Theatre Award Best New Play and Fringe Foundation Mental Health Award ) He is set to return for a second year, to the Lyric Theatre’s production of A Christmas Carol in November.
-He is currently the artist-in-residence for Belfast Stories and with additional support from the Northern Ireland Screen Digital Film Archive, has worked across two albums of stories and poems set to music, commissioning other artists to develop the pieces further.
-He is currently in development of a new one man show about his childhood.
+His ongoing creative partnership with Belfast Stories and Northern Ireland Screen Digital Film Archive, has led to “Storymakers”, two albums of stories and poems set to music.
+Throughout the project, other artists have been commissioned to develop the pieces further.
+He is currently writing a new one man show about his childhood.

 Set/Costume Design